 Choosing a monitor to game on is an important decision for gamers.
 There are a lot of factors that come into play when choosing the optimum monitor to game on.
 A very important factor is perhaps the size of the monitor.
 It might seem appealing for a gamer to get an Odyssey G9 (Amazon Link), but there have been numerous instances of people not being able to game comfortably on huge monitors even though their quality is unmatched.

-You probably think I am out of mind here and that Odyssey G9 should be an automatic and obvious choice for anyone looking for serious gaming.
+You probably think I am out of my mind here and that Odyssey G9 should be an automatic and obvious choice for anyone looking for serious gaming.

-However, have you noticed that you can see more what’s around it as you move away from an object, and this reduces as you move closer?
+However, have you noticed that you can see more of what’s around it as you move away from an object, and this reduces as you move closer?
 This happens due to changes in viewing distance.

-At a close distance, a human eye too close to focus on the entirety of a big monitor.
+At a close distance, a human eye is too close to focus on the entirety of a big monitor.
 Hence, if you want to game from your sofa or at least 50 inches away from the display, you can gladly go for a huge display, but on regular gaming set-ups, it might just be too big for you to focus on the entire display at close range all at once.

 There is a combination of different factors based on which the size of a display seems optimum.
 So let’s first look at the factors that should govern our decision and then understand why each of these factors is important.